Player Events

 The payload of that event contains the information available on that variant if

-if the characteristics of the variant is unknown.
+known, or undefined if the characteristics of the variant is unknown.

 When set to an object, it should contain the following keys: